mani-venkatesh/computational-biology/README.md

 ## Machine Learning, Data Science, and DSA in Python
-My personal notes for my own eduation written in Jupyter Notebooks
+Personal projects to expand my knowledge in the realm of computational biology